AhmedElsherbini/Panaroo_stats/README.md

-# MicrobeAnnotator_stats
+# Panaroo_stats
 **Kindly, if you find this repo useful for your work, cite & star this repo**

 **What is this script?**

-[MicrobeAnnotator](https://github.com/cruizperez/MicrobeAnnotator) is a great tool for metabolic pathway annotation.
+[MicrobeAnnotator](https://gthlab.au/panaroo/#/getingstarted/quickstart) is a great tool for graph-based  annotation.
-However, if you need to collect pathway completeness stats from a cohort of genomes into one condensed CSV (to make a heatmap), you are in the right repo!

 **What do you need?**